FlirtIndex/flirt/README.md

 Run the `move_sub_to_current.sh`script to move all files to main directory.
 Run any of the test scripts with `./run_xxx.sh`.
 Alternatively, submit a job with the pbs files on a HPC cluster with `qsub A_XXXX.pbs`.
 The test dataset is not included.

 ## Dataset
 The dataset used are the SOSD datasets.
 Specifically the 200M unit64 datasets.
-Remember to rename the files to the following names and move them to the main directory. or change the names in the test scripts.
+Remember to rename the files to the following names and move them to the main directory or change the names in the test scripts.

 - books_200M_unit64 -> f_books
 - fb_200M_uint64 -> f_fb